MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/command-line-options-for-setup.md

     -   **Values:** DEU, FRA, RUS, CHS, JPN, CHT, CSY, ESN, HUN, ITA, KOR, NLD, PLK, PTB, PTG, SVE, TRK, or ZHH

-    -   **Details:** Specifies the languages to remove that will no longer be available for the Configuration Manager console, reports, and Configuration Manager objects.
+    -   **Details:** Specifies the languages to remove, and which will no longer be available for the Configuration Manager console, reports, and Configuration Manager objects.
 English is available by default and cannot be removed.

 -   **Key Name:** DeleteClientLanguages